 Fix 4: Manually Mark Disk as Basic via Hex Editor

-If the dynamic disk failed to reactivate and showed the “this operation is not allowed on the invalid disk pack” error, you can use a hex editor program to manually mark the disk as basic and solve the problem without data loss.
-Below are the steps on how to do this:
+If the dynamic disk fails to reactivate and shows the “this operation is not allowed on the invalid disk pack” error, then you can use a hex editor to manually mark the disk as basic and solve the problem without data loss.

 - To get started, download and install a good free hex editor, like HxD.